 However, some of the provisions you still need think about are:

-Non-compete provisions: If the manager shareholder is important enough that you have given them some of the shares in your company, then you presumably don’t want them to go off and work for a competitor or set up their own business doing the same thing.
-Well drafted non-compete provisions can attempt to stop them doing this.
+If the manager shareholder is important enough that you have given them some of the shares in your company, then you presumably don’t want them to go off and work for a competitor or set up their own business doing the same thing.
+Well-drafted non-compete provisions can attempt to stop them doing this.

 The above are the most common legal issues you need to consider, but depending on the exact circumstances there may well be other concerns, including tax.

-This article has been written for ByteStart by Elemental CoSec who are experts in this field.
+This article has been kindly provided for ByteStart by Elemental CoSec who are experts in this field.